 Besides his parents, Joe was preceded in death by his brother, Christopher.
 He is survived by his sons, Joseph and Nicholas; sister, Angelina (Tim) Samples; brothers, Clarence (Teresa) and Mark (Kristin) Gabel; special friend, Misty Craig; as well as many nieces, nephews, cousins, aunts, uncles and friends.

 The family would like to extend their gratitude to Joe’s team at the Cleveland Clinic Taussig Cancer Center, especially Dr. Dale Shepard, Cathy and Nancy.
 Your knowledge, expertise and care were a blessing.
 We would also like to thank the staff at the Justin T. Rodgers Hospice Care Center for guiding our family through this difficult process.
 You were our angel’s during this journey.

 A memorial service will be held at 3 P.M. on Saturday, February 8, 2020 at Schermesser Funeral Home, 600 E. Turkeyfoot Lake Rd.
 (SR619), Akron, Ohio 44319.
 Family and friends may call on Saturday from 1 P.M. until the time of the service at the funeral home.
 To leave a special message online for the family, visit our website at www.schermesserfh.com.

-To send flowers to Joseph "Joe" J Gabel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joseph "Joe" J Gabel, please visit our floral store.